material-motion/material-motion/specifications/life_of_a_transition_controller.md

 ### Step 4: Create a runtime and a director

-To coordinate a transition, a transition controller must create a Material Motion Runtime and a director.
+To coordinate a transition, a transition controller must create a scheduler and a director.

 For example: